Renault defends China strategy after dealer criticism

-SHANGHAI French carmarker Renault SA (RENA.PA) has responded to a letter from a Chinese dealer critical of its sales targets, offering help and support to local sellers of its cars and saying it was confident of their profitability in its expansion drive.
+SHANGHAI Jan 15 French carmarker Renault SA has responded to a letter from a Chinese dealer critical of its sales targets, offering help and support to local sellers of its cars and saying it was confident of their profitability in its expansion drive.

 The dealer, in a letter posted on the website of official newspaper People's Daily on Thursday, said the Dongfeng Renault Automotive Co joint venture had set lofty targets and forced dealers to buy more cars than they could sell, resulting in price cuts and heavy losses.